Jealous Guy: Other versions

 "Jealous Guy" has been recorded by many musicians including Aslan, Joe Cocker, Roberto Bellarosa, Donny Hathaway, Claudine Longet, the Faces, Frankie Miller, Roxy Music, Belinda Carlisle, Hurray for the Riff Raff, Peter Criss, Elliott Smith, Deftones, Spector, Yoko Miwa and the Weeknd.
 Lou Reed covered the song for a 2001 Lennon tribute concert.
-Jazz musician Jimmy Scott covered Jealous Guy on his 1998 album Holding Back the Years.
-The rock band the Black Crowes released a live cover of Jealous Guy on the 30th anniversary release of their debut studio album Shake Your Money Maker (1990).
+Jazz musician Jimmy Scott covered "Jealous Guy" on his 1998 album Holding Back the Years.
+The rock band the Black Crowes released a live cover of "Jealous Guy" on the 30th anniversary release of their debut studio album Shake Your Money Maker (1990).
+Queen drummer Roger Taylor covered "Jealous Guy" on his 2026 album Violence Insane in a Beautiful World.

 Roxy Music version

 Following Lennon's murder in 1980, Roxy Music added a version of the song to their set while touring in Germany, which they recorded and released in February 1981.
 The single was released by Polydor with "To Turn You On" as the B-side, with catalogue number "ROXY 2".
 The song was the only UK number-one hit for Roxy Music, topping the UK Singles Chart for two weeks in March 1981.

 "To Turn You On" later appeared on their eighth studio album Avalon (1982), although it was slightly remixed.
 Roxy Music's cover of "Jealous Guy" features on many Bryan Ferry/Roxy Music collections and 1980s music compilations, though not always in its full-length version.
 As of 1982, the single had sold 91,000 copies in Australia.